Severe weather shelter (SWEP) FAQs

 Is there food available?

-People will be provided with a meal if needed.
+People will be provided with a meal, hot drinks and snacks.

 Can people take their dogs into SWEP?